Mantis, designed and stitched by Alexandrina Dordea.Dragon, designed and stitched by Alexandrina Dordea.

 Email

-One of Beth’s current projects is this pear from the Inspirations Blakiston Creamery book.You can listen by using the player above or you can subscribe to Fiber Talk through iTunes, Amazon Music, Spotify, Audible, iHeart Radio, TuneIn, Podbay, Podbean, and many other podcast sources.
+Beth liked making this pear so much she’s making another one.You can listen by using the player above or you can subscribe to Fiber Talk through iTunes, Amazon Music, Spotify, Audible, iHeart Radio, TuneIn, Podbay, Podbean, and many other podcast sources.
 To receive e-mail notification of new podcasts, provide your name and e-mail address below.
 We do not sell/share e-mail addresses.

 We hope you enjoy the show.
 We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.